Great European immigration wave to Argentina: Context in Argentina

+Friedrich Strasser and his Swiss employees at the Strasser Brewery in Rosario, Santa Fe in 1885.

 While Europe was going through this instability, Argentina was going through a process of political pacification and consolidation of its institutions, giving an end to an era marked by several civil wars.
 Argentina experienced its period of greatest economic growth up to that time, due to the huge influx of money caused by the rise of the agroexport model.
 Argentina possessed an untapped wealth of natural resources that created high demand for both skilled and unskilled labor.

 In comparison to many other Latin American countries at that time, Argentina offered significantly higher wage opportunities for immigrants, which were also higher than those in some of the main source countries like Italy, Spain, and Portugal.
 Therefore, many Europeans went to Argentina in search of better living conditions.

 Policies promoting immigration

+Italian immigrants arriving in Buenos Aires, Argentina.

 From the 1850s into the early 1900s, Argentina's national policy was one of maximizing immigration:

 The idea of attracting European immigration to Argentina was one of the central themes in Juan Bautista Alberdi's book "Bases and points of departure for the Political Organization of the Argentine Republic", from which the Argentine Constitution of 1853 would adopt several ideas.
 Alberdi wrote in his work the famous phrase "To govern is to populate" since he saw immigration as "a means of progress and culture for South America".

 According to Alberdi, immigration was one of the keys to Argentina's potential development.
 Because when immigrants of industrialized countries would settle in Argentina, they could help making possible the transformation of Argentina it into an advanced nation.
 Alberdi believed in what he called "the education of things," which consisted of educating by example and by teaching concrete skills, rather than by formal teaching.

 Thus, inspired by Alberdi's work, the 1853 Constitution in its article 20 and 25 said the following:

 Article 20.- Foreigners enjoy all the civil rights of citizens in the territory of the Confederation: they may exercise their industry, commerce and profession; own real estate, purchase and transfer it; navigate the rivers and coasts; freely practice their religion; make wills and marry according to the law.
 They are not obliged to accept citizenship, nor to pay extraordinary compulsory contributions.
 They obtain naturalization by residing two continuous years in the Confederation; but the authority may shorten this period in favor of the person who requests it, alleging and proving service to the Republic.

 Article 25.- The Federal Government shall encourage European immigration; and may not restrict, limit or impose any tax on the entry into Argentine territory of foreigners who bring the purpose of working the land, improving industries and introducing and teaching science and the arts.